texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 Then the program checks the loop condition again.
 Since we never changed the value in `userInput`, it still equals 100, so the loop will run again even though the user just entered a valid number.

 In fact, this loop will run forever!
-This is called an infinite loop.
-To avoid this, always make sure that you update the loop variable somehow by changing its value so that eventually your loop will stop.
+This is called an **infinite loop**.
+To avoid these, always make sure that you update the loop variable somehow by changing its value so that eventually your loop will stop.

 {{ site.data.alerts.tip }}
 If your program ends up in an infinite loop, you need to know how to terminate it.
 Go into your terminal and type Ctrl-C to terminate it if this happens.